-Continuing statutory law requires each clerk to keep a daily journal of the proceedings of their respective house, which must be read and corrected in the clerk's presence.
+Current statutory law requires each clerk to keep a daily journal of the proceedings of their respective house, which must be read and corrected in the clerk's presence.
 After the reading, correction, and approval of the daily journal, it must be attested by the clerk and recorded.
-The recorded daily journals must be deposited with the Ohio Historical Society and are the "true journals." original daily journals, as kept, corrected, approved, and attested, must be used by the clerk to print the journals.
+The recorded daily journals must be deposited with the Ohio Historical Society and are the "true journals."
+The original daily journals, as kept, corrected, approved, and attested, must be used by the clerk to print the journals.
 (R.C.
-101.54--not in the act.)
+101.54--not in the bill.)

-Former law, modified by the act (see below), required the daily journals to be printed daily during each session of the General Assembly in pamphlet form without covers.
-And, under former law, the composition used in printing the daily journals had to be retained for use in printing the final journals; "composition" includes, for example, paper, typeface, binding, and other matters relating to the makeup of a document.
+Current law also requires the daily journals to be printed daily during each session of the General Assembly in pamphlet form without covers.
+The composition used in printing the daily journals must be retained for use in printing the final journals; "composition" includes, for example, paper, typeface, binding, and other matters relating to the makeup of a document.
+After adjournment sine die, the final journals and their appendices must be printed and bound in one or more volumes.
 (R.C.
-101.51(A)--not in the act; R.C.
+101.51(A)--not in the bill; R.C.
 101.543.)